mbalazin/cse599c-17sp-tutorials/tensorflow/README.md

 The first EC2 instance serves as the job dispatcher and parameter server, and the next two EC2 instances run as workers.

-## 4. Compare Tensorflow with Spark
+# 4. Compare Tensorflow to Spark

 We compare Tensorflow with Spark by applying multilayer perceptron (MLP) with two hidden layers on MNIST handwritten digit dataset ([MNIST](http://yann.lecun.com/exdb/mnist/)).
 This session uses Jupyter Notebook and requires local installation of Tensorflow and Spark.